NoXPhasma/protondb_faq/README.md

 This could be a GPU hang but to be sure that this is not proton's fault test the game in the latest wine version first.

-If it also happens in the latest wine version, only the developers of your graphics driver ([nvidia](https://nvidia.custhelp.com/app/answers/detail/a_id/44) or [mesa](https://www.mesa3d.org/bugs.html)) or rarely [dxvk](https://github.com/doitsujin/dxvk/issues) can help you.
+if this also happens in the latest wine version, only the developers of your graphics driver ([nvidia](https://nvidia.custhelp.com/app/answers/detail/a_id/44) or [mesa](https://www.mesa3d.org/bugs.html)) or rarely [dxvk](https://github.com/doitsujin/dxvk/issues) can help you.